- Amazon is home to several river monsters including the arapaima which needs to surface to breathe.

 There are anacondas, crocodiles, pink river dolphins, jaguars, and more making their home along the Amazon River.
-Those are impressive species enough so one may not consider the fish which make their home beneath the surface.
+Those are impressive species enough, so one may not consider the fish which make their home beneath the surface.

 Anglers from all over the world come to the Amazon River to fish some of the largest species of fish to be found in the world.
-Many of these fish are actually carnivorous as well, making them an exemplary challenge for the experienced angler or fisherman.
+Many of these fish are actually carnivorous as well, making them an exemplary challenge for the experienced angler or fisher.

 Biggest does not always translate to weight.
 Some of these big boys grow very large in size but don’t weigh as much as other, more dense, fish.
 We will focus on both weight and size and make educated decisions on who ends up where on our list.